dimsumlabs/dimsumlabs-graphics/README.md

-# Branding pack
+# Branding and design area
-This repo contains sourcefiles (vectors/bitmaps) along with compressed files that you can readily use without haing to open an image editing software.
+Where all Dimsumlabs 2D & 3D source files live